kwagstyl/MAGICC/README.md

 Other fantastic AHBA resources are available including [abagen](https://abagen.readthedocs.io/en/stable/) and [Gregor Gryglewski's atlas](http://www.meduniwien.ac.at/neuroimaging/mRNA.html)

 ## Data and Code
-The full vertex-level dataset can be downloaded from figshare [link](https://figshare.com/ndownloader/files/39434188?private_link=82c8f6ebda38af670cd1).
+The full vertex-level dataset can be downloaded from [figshare](https://figshare.com/ndownloader/files/39434188?private_link=82c8f6ebda38af670cd1).
 These data include processed gene expression data, as well as cortical surfaces for visualisation.
-The code includes scripts and pipelines used to process and integrate the data, as well as tools for visualizing and analyzing the results.
+The code includes pipelines for downloading data and visualising results.

 ## Interactive Usage
-To take a look at your gene of interest, you can try [this interactive collaborative notebook](https://colab.research.google.com/github/kwagstyl/MAGICC/blob/main/notebooks/gene2map.ipynb).
-The interface allows users to plot their gene and gradient of interest.
+To look at a cortical expression map for a gene of interest, you can try [this interactive collaborative notebook](https://colab.research.google.com/github/kwagstyl/MAGICC/blob/main/notebooks/gene2map.ipynb).
+The interface allows users to plot their expression and gradient.

 ## Installation and Usage
-To download and analyse the data on your own computer, take a look at the notebooks capturing example analyses from our paper.
+To download and analyse the data on your own computer, take a look at the notebooks capturing example analyses from our paper [..in progress]

 ## Citation